CodingItWrong/codingitwrong.com/_drafts/approaches-to-testing.md

 Resources

 - "[TDD is Dead][]", the blog post that started it all.
-- "[Writing Software][]", a RailsConf 2014 keynote that DHH gave around the same time as the blog post.
+- "[Writing Software][]", a conference keynote that DHH gave around the same time as the blog post.
 - "[Is TDD Dead?][]", a series of recorded Google Hangouts between DHH, Kent Beck, and Martin Fowler where they discussed which of DHH's points they do and don't agree on.

 1. **What are the different test types for?** Acceptance and integration tests are for regression testing only.
 Unit tests don't provide any value: they don't actually test that your application works.
 Furthermore, changing your code to be easy to unit test makes it more difficult to read and understand, leading to "test-induced design damage."